deepik27/simple-toolchain-20210602121701501/README.md

 ## <a name="run"></a> Starting the app

-- To start the Fleet Management Starter Application, open the [Bluemix dashboard][bluemix_dashboard_url] and start the app.
+- To start the Fleet Management Starter Application, open the [IBM Cloud dashboard][bluemix_dashboard_url] and start the app.

 Congratulations!
 You are now ready to use your own instance of the IBM IoT for Automotive - Fleet Management Starter Application.
 Open `http://<host>.mybluemix.net` in your browser.